 Drill #2: Swim without goggles!

-2) Swimming in a crowd
+Swimming in a crowd

 Drill #3: Getting used to swimming in a crowd.

-4) Sighting and breathing in chop, waves, and swells (This lesson is dependent on suitable conditions)
+Drill #4: Sighting and breathing challenges in chop, waves, and swells (This lesson is dependent on suitable conditions)

 When there is a lot of water movement, you may need to determine if the waves are with you, against you, or aside of you.
-For waves that are coming at you from one side, you may need to consider breathing on just one side (the opposite side of the wave activity); you may also need to be ready to ride (body surf) waves that are following you (increasing your arm cadence with each wave), and dive through waves that you are swimming into head on.
+For waves that are coming at you from one side, you may need to consider breathing on just one side (the opposite side of the wave activity); you may also need to be ready to ride (body surf) waves that are following you (increasing your arm cadence as each wave overtakes you), or dive through waves that you are swimming into head on.